 The program introduces the game of golf through a developmental 6-8 week curriculum, led by PGA Professionals trained in adaptive golf and military cultural competency.
 All programs are funded by PGA REACH and supplemented by PGA Section Foundations, so the cost of programming is free to all Veterans.

-PGA HOPE has a Memorandum of Understanding (MOU) with the Department of Veterans Affairs, which enables Recreational Therapists to refer Veterans to the PGA HOPE program as a form of therapy.
+PGA HOPE has a Memorandum of Understanding (MOU) with the Department of Veterans Affairs (VA), which enables direct referrals to the PGA HOPE program as a form of therapy.

-PGA HOPE Graduation: A celebration of the completion of the first session.
+A celebration of the completion of the first session.
 Specifics vary by market but graduation ceremonies include golf, lunch, and an equipment giveaway.
-A graduation card is issued that affords the Veteran with a range of golf related benefits in their local area.
+A graduation card is issued that affords the Veteran with a range of golf related benefits in their local area